harmonicalchemy/dotfiles/README.md

 ## Introduction:

 These are collected configuration/initialization files I use on a daily basis on `MacOS` and other `nx` environments.
-Mostly similar to all those other `.dotfile` repos out there.
-I hope someone finds this useful in a world full of this kind of **TMI!**
+Mostly similar to all those other **TMI** `.dotfile` repos out there.
+I have private projects hosted on Bitbucket.
+I have learned a lot from public Github projects, but I have not contributed any myself yet...
+So here goes with my first **_public_** repository on Github.
+Good enough for a start eh? ;-)

 I created this repository initially to make these files available within my Qubes Laptop working environment without having to do risky USB memory stick transfers...